nefarius/Candler/README.md

 ## Limits

 This converter has some fairly harsh limitations since all I wanted was to preserve the text conversations from a decommissioned Flarum installation with the least amount of time wasted as possible.
-Feel free to use this code as inspiration or even fork and improve it 😊
+Feel free to use this code as inspiration or even fork and improve it 😊 What's to expect:

 - Users are not migrated, instead a header (*Originally posted by* **{username}**) is inserted into every post body on transformation to keep full-text-search working
 - Non-text assets (embedded images, files etc.) are note migrated